byxor/NeverScript/.github/README.md

 ![Screenshot of the compiler being used](neverscript2.png)

-NeverScript is a programming language that targets Neversoft's custom scripting engine (QB).
+NeverScript is a **work-in-progress** programming language that targets Neversoft's custom scripting engine (QB).

 **This project contains:**